gwochy/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv [[:upper:]]* /tmp/u // this moves all files starting with an upper case letter to /tmp/u directory

 rm *~ // this deletes all files that end with a character ~

+mkdir -p welcome/to/school // creates three directories in the working directory and the -p help add a trailing slash after each directory